-In business, what can we conclude by this?
-I’d like to think it means that prospects and customers will be attracted to those that are open-minded, confident and positive.
+In business, what can we conclude from this?
+I’d like to think that it means that prospects and customers will be attracted to those that are open-minded, confident and positive.
 Success breeds success.
-However, if you’re just starting your business and have no customers or you’re going through a bad patch in your business, how do you behave?
+However, if you’re just starting your business and have no customers,or you’re going through a bad patch in your business, how do you behave?
 It’s easy to lapse into a spiral of negative thoughts.
 It’s hard to be upbeat all of the time.
 Yet, it is crucial to success.

 In corporate terms, goal setting is essential.
-Consultants and trainers will advise that you won’t achieve a goal you haven’t set and can’t see.
-I’d go even further and say that if you believe it you’ll be more likely to achieve it.
-Read any book by successful individuals in different walks of life and there is a common theme.
+Consultants and trainers will advise that you won’t achieve a goal you haven’t set, and that you can’t see.
+I’d go even further and say that if you believe it, you’ll be more likely to achieve it.
+Read any book by successful individuals, in different walks of life, and there is a common theme.
 They visualised their success well in advance of achievement.

 Positive things happen to positive people.
 Decision-makers achieve more than procrastinators.
 Is this the law of attraction?
 I’d also like to think that behaving in a positive way in life and business generates a certain karma that propels you forward and those decisions and behaviours are factors in success.

 We have definitely seen the above in our business on many occasions.
-Recession was hard.
+The last recession was hard.
+COVID-19 was far from a good time.
 Our customers cut spend dramatically and quickly.
 Yet, our model and our approach allowed us to survive relatively unscathed.
-Throughout that tough period, externally, we maintained a very positive outlook.
-We didn’t move around.
+Throughout those tough periods, externally, we maintained a very positive outlook.
+We didn’t stick our heads in the ground.
 We worked tirelessly.
 We wrote blogs and offered guidance and support to companies that needed help to grow.

 It took some time for customers to return yet they did and our business is stronger than ever before.
 Customers now find us through the content we developed.
 We now have over 400 blogs, videos and other content that offer guidance and advice to businesses and individuals.